Machado, O’Grady power Padres past Cubs 9-4 in series opener - WTMJ

 SAN DIEGO (AP) — Manny Machado and Brian O’Grady each homered and had three RBIs to lead the San Diego Padres over the Chicago Cubs 9-4 on Monday night in the opener of a three-game series between National League contenders.

 Machado hit a solo home run and two sacrifice flies.
-O’Grady had a two-run homer and an RBI single.
+O’Grady, just recalled from the minors, had a two-run homer and an RBI single.

 Ryan Weathers (3-2) lasted five innings for the win, giving up three runs and five hits while striking out four.